This page was recently updated. What do you think about it? Let us know!.

 Insert query is currently limited to append.

-The following video shows for example how to get these settings by using Amazon RDS for PostgreSQL.
+The following video shows how to set up Amazon RDS for PostgreSQL:

 • A table in the database.
-Create a table.
+Learn how to create a table.

 The table’s schema must match the schema of the documents that Unstructured produces.
 Unstructured cannot provide a schema that is guaranteed to work in all circumstances.
 This is because these schemas will vary based on your source files’ types; how you want Unstructured to partition, chunk, and generate embeddings; any custom post-processing code that you run; and other factors.